MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/IMPORTENCRYPTIONKEY.md

  **true** if the encryption key was imported; otherwise, **false**.

- If you omit this optional return value and the encryption key cannot be imported successfully, then a run\-time error occurs.
+ If you omit this optional return value and the encryption key cannot be imported successfully, then a run-time error occurs.
 If you include the return value, then you must handle any errors.

 ## Exceptions
  If the import key file cannot be imported, the following error will be displayed: **Import Failed.
 The provided encryption key file contains invalid data and could not be imported**.